 The graph analytics approach is a model in which data is structured as a network.
 Information is stored as nodes, which are connected to each other by edges that represent the relationships between them.

 An investigation software solution natively powered by graph analytics like Linkurious Enterprise solves many of the problems financial institutions face in PEP screening.
-It easily integrates multiple data sources and facilitates exploration between them.
+A graph database easily integrates multiple data sources and a graph analytics and visualization solution facilitates exploration between them.
 This means you can query and explore external PEP lists and your own internal data at the same time.

 PEP screening like you've never seen before